Last modified September 2018

 3.4.2. have agreed not to disclose this information to others.

 5.1.
-Financial Education may use and disclose your personal information for the purposes of direct marketing including keeping you informed of new products or services that we consider may be of interest to you.
+Financial Education may use your personal information for the purposes of marketing communications, including keeping you informed of new products or services that we consider may be of interest to you.

 6. Links to Third-Party Websites